Autodesk/synthesis/exporter/SynthesisFusionAddin/README.md

 - use `black ./src`, Formats all files in src directory

 __Note: black will always ignore files in the proto/proto_out folder since google formats those__

----

-### Using the Exporter

-1. Pre-requisites
-(VS Code)
-(Fusion 360)
-(PROTOC - provide a link (through pip3))
-(Windows & OSX)
-(git submodule update)

-2. How to Build
-(1. build protos, 2.
-Open Fusion, etc.)

-3. How to Debug (Where is log file - how to read it)

-4. How to package (Currently TBD)

-5. How to use the software - you could attach screenshots (general how to use not really a tutorial) (if linking screenshots, you need to create a sample false issue and drag and drop to get link)